-Alfred Adler School provides a learning environment that supports each individual student’s learning experience and at the same time challenges them in ways that more traditional environment cannot.
-Mass education started during the Industrial Revolution, an approach that was designed to train students for factory work.
-An approach that is no longer relevant to the current needs of our society.
+Alfred Adler School provides a learning environment that supports each individual student’s learning experience and at the same time challenges them in ways that a more traditional environment cannot.
+Public education began as a top down model more suited to the times and needs of the industrial revolution.
+A new approach is needed today.
 We are the school that thinks “outside the box”.
 We offer a choice to move away from long outdated models in order to provide a more relevant, innovative and joyful educational experience for our students.
 We tap into students’ passions and creativity, and engage them in the process.
 Students are not passive bystanders who are told what to do, instead they are active participants, trusted in making important decisions and guided towards opportunities for self-directed learning and discovery.
 They learn to take responsibility through trial and error.
 They figure out ways to adjust their course and assess their choices.

 Here is what our students gain from participating in a democratic school:

 • Students find their place of belonging by having the opportunity to contribute in a multitude of ways

 • Learning is a choice.
 A joyful and fulfilling, sometimes challenging, endeavor that allows them to find their passion and interests as well as their strength and courage